songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - you can download new plugin packages and install them simply by clicking the "Install" button.

-- For plugins that are incompatible for your MuseScore version, the manager should disable the install button normally.
-But maybe as an advanced mode, the manager can attempt to convert the 2.x plugins to 3.x by simply replacing some statements in qmls.
-(This effect is limited, but might works sometimes.)
+- For plugins that are incompatible for your MuseScore version(3.x), the manager should disable the install button normally.

+  But maybe as an advanced mode, users can force the manager to download 2.x plugin packages and attempt to convert them to 3.x.
+(The converting method is described in "Implementation" part.)

 - For downloaded plugin packages, you can enable, disable or delete them by clicking corresponding buttons.